mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 ## Renamed variables and types

-The following variables and types were renamed to have a coherent `Picker` / `Pickers` prefix:
+The following variables and types have been renamed to have a coherent `Picker` / `Pickers` prefix:

 - `usePickersTranslations`